 This is critical, Tirukonda agrees, because it not only gives kids parameters to work within, but also gives them greater ownership of their decision.
 If they choose to apply to or attend schools that cost too much, they have to figure out how to make up the difference.
 That could include a private loan from your credit union, financial aid, or even deferring college for a year while they work and save money, says Jennifer de Thomas, a certified financial planner with New Outlook Financial in Portland, Ore.

 Learn more about how to budget accordingly for your child’s college tuition, here.

-Your local credit union personal finance professionals bring you this website and other tools to help you make the most of your money.
+Your local credit union personal finance professionals bring you this website and other tools to help you make the most of your money including financial education and other products to end the payday loan cycle.
 To find a local credit union you are eligible to join click here or go to asmarterchoice.org